atlasphp/Atlas.Statement/docs/binding.md

     ->where('bar IN ', $bar_value);
 ```

-Finally, if the inline value is itself a Select object, it will be converted to
+Finally, if the inline value is itself a _Statement_, it will be converted to
 a string via `getQueryString()` and returned surrounded in parentheses:

 ```php